Category - Politics

 Care Talk

-Wednesday, February 28, 2007 by nfolbre
+Wednesday, February 28, 2007

-Categories: Fiscal Policy, Gender, News, Politics, Taxes
+Categories: News, Fiscal Policy, Gender, Politics, Taxes

 A sweet week for family policy in the print media.
 Don’t miss Ruth Rosen’s cover article on “The Care Crisis” in The Nation of March 12, 2007 OR the special report entitled “The Mother Load” in The American Prospect of March 2007, with contributions by Heather Boushey and Janet Gornick, among others.
 Both magazines insist that creative feminist family policy ideas should move to front and center-left of the Democratic party agenda.